Dam Safety Improvement Program

 - Cania Dam

 The following SunWater dams do not require safety improvements:

 - Kroombit Dam

-In addition to the safety improvement program, SunWater continues to undertake an extensive maintenance program for all dams.
+In addition to the safety improvement program, SunWater continues to undertake routine safety assessments and an extensive maintenance program for all dams.

 Fred Haigh Dam

 The first stage of the safety improvement was completed in September 2006.
 Identified as the highest priority improvement, the top of the dam was raised by constructing a two metre high wall and providing a watertight gate to allow operational access to SunWater’s Monduran Pump Station.
 The second stage of the safety improvement will be undertaken in the future.